decisionpatterns/backpipe/README.md

 better at representing trees, directories and nested structures.

 As an example, consider how **shiny** has the developer write code that produces HTML.
-Let's say you wished to produce the HTML:
+Let's say you wished to produce the following HTML:

     <div class="outer-outer">
       <div class="outer">